ocularium/ocularium/README.md

 There are two editions of the book with small differences, we adopted the second edition model.
 The first edition is available through a local library.
 We got the second edition model from the Web.

+More than one document use Royal & Loyal example model, among them:
+The Object Constraint Language First Edition by Jos Warmer and Anneke Kleppe The Object Constraint Language Second Edition by Jos Warmer and Anneke Kleppe Eclipse OCL Documentation by Christian Damus, Adolfo Sánchez-Barbudo Herrera, Axel Uhl, Edward Willink et alli

 Modeling Royal & Loyal, second edition, was a nice task to help us understand about the Astah tool.
 Astah template is a Java template.
 In order to model, we need primitive types that are platform independent.